daegalus/csrd/content.en/02-creating-your-character/01-type.md

 ### Warrior Example

-{{< hint warning >}}
+> [!WARNING]

-Ray wants to create a Warrior character for a modern campaign.
+> Ray wants to create a Warrior character for a modern campaign.
 He decides that the character is an ex-military fellow who is fast and strong.
 He puts 3 of his additional points into his Might Pool and 3 into his Speed Pool; his stat Pools are now Might 13, Speed 13, and Intellect 8.
 As a first-tier character, his Effort is 1, his Might Edge is 1, and his Speed Edge and Intellect Edge are both 0.
 His character is not particularly smart or charismatic.
+>

-He wants to use a large combat knife (a medium weapon that inflicts 4 points of damage) and a .357 Magnum (a heavy pistol that inflicts 6 points of damage but requires the use of both hands).
+> He wants to use a large combat knife (a medium weapon that inflicts 4 points of damage) and a .357 Magnum (a heavy pistol that inflicts 6 points of damage but requires the use of both hands).
 Ray decides not to wear armor, as it's not really appropriate to the setting, so for his first ability, he chooses Trained Without Armor so he eases Speed defense actions.
 For his second ability, he chooses Combat Prowess so he can inflict extra damage with his big knife.
+>

-Ray wants to be fast as well as tough, so he selects Improved Edge.
+> Ray wants to be fast as well as tough, so he selects Improved Edge.
 This gives him a Speed Edge of 1.
 He rounds out his character with Physical Skills and chooses swimming and running.
+>

-The Warrior can bear two cyphers.
+> The Warrior can bear two cyphers.
 The GM decides that Ray's first cypher is a pill that restores 6 points of Might when swallowed, and his second is a small, easily concealed grenade that explodes like a firebomb when thrown, inflicting 3 points of damage to all within immediate range.
+>

-Ray still needs to choose a descriptor and a focus.
+> Ray still needs to choose a descriptor and a focus.
 Looking ahead to the descriptor rules, Ray chooses Strong, which increases his Might Pool to 17.
 He also becomes trained in jumping and breaking inanimate objects.
 (If he had chosen jumping as one of his physical skills, the Strong descriptor would have made him specialized in jumping instead of trained.)
 Being Strong also gives Ray an extra medium or heavy weapon.
 He chooses a baseball bat that he'll use in a pinch.
 He keeps it in the trunk of his car.
+>

-For his focus, Ray chooses Masters Weaponry.
+> For his focus, Ray chooses Masters Weaponry.
 This gives him yet another weapon of high quality.
 He chooses another combat knife and asks the GM if he could use it in his left hand---not to make attacks, but as a shield.
 This will ease his Speed defense rolls if he has both knives out (the "shield" counts as an asset).
 The GM agrees.
 During the game, Ray's Warrior will be hard to hit---he is trained in Speed defense rolls, and his extra knife eases his defense rolls by another step.
+>

-Thanks to his focus, he also inflicts 1 additional point of damage with his chosen weapon.
+> Thanks to his focus, he also inflicts 1 additional point of damage with his chosen weapon.
 Now he inflicts 6 points of damage with his blade.
 Ray's character is a deadly combatant, likely starting the game with a reputation as a knife fighter.
+>

-For his character arc, Ray chooses Defeat a Foe.
+> For his character arc, Ray chooses Defeat a Foe.
 That foe, he decides, is none other than someone in his company who was once a friend but went rogue.
-{{< /hint >}}

 ## Adept